 To Connect to Your Linux Instance from Windows using PuTTY

-- From the Start menu, you should select All Programs > PuTTY > PuTTY.
+- From the Start menu, select All Programs > PuTTY > PuTTY.

-- Within the class pane, you should choose Session, and complete the given fields.
+- Within the class pane, choose Session, and complete the given fields.

-- Within the class pane, you should expand Connection, SSH, and then, must select Auth.
+- Within the class pane, expand Connection, SSH, and then select Auth.